dongmeic/RTP/README.md

 # RTP data quality control
 ## Centerline road ownership comparison among street data sets

-The webmap [Centerlines by Owner](https://arcg.is/101uXD) shows the results of the comparisons.
+The webmap [Centerlines by Owner](https://arcg.is/19naGy0) shows the results of the comparisons.
+Go to the Content column to select the specific layers for more information.
 The script [QC_centerlines.py](https://github.com/dongmeic/RTP/blob/main/data/QC_centerlines.py) lists the functions used to review the street data sets.

 ### Data sources